Select Page

 Reunification

-The fall of the Berlin Wall in 1989 signified a turning point in German history.
-The peaceful protests and desire for reunification ultimately resulted in the collapse of East Germany.
-In 1990, the reunification of Germany took place, leading to the formation of a single German state.
+The fall of the Berlin Wall in 1989 really marked the point in German history.
+Ultimately, the peaceful protests, desire for reunification, caused the collapse of East Germany.
+In 1990, Germany was reunified, so that a single German state was formed.

 Challenges and Achievements